mearashadowfax/OpenStove/src/content/recipes/fresh-garden-vegetables-salad.md

       - quantity: "1/2"
         name: "teaspoon honey or maple syrup (optional)"

-recipeNotes: [
+recipeNotes:
-  "Freshness Tip: Choose the freshest vegetables available for the best flavor and texture.", "Customization: Feel free to add other fresh garden vegetables such as lettuce, radishes, or carrots according to your preference.", "Dressing Variation: You can swap the balsamic vinaigrette with a lemon vinaigrette or a creamy ranch dressing for different flavor profiles.", "Make Ahead: You can prepare the vegetables ahead of time and store them in the refrigerator, but dress the salad just before serving to keep it crisp and fresh.", "Garnish with additional fresh herbs like parsley or basil for an extra burst of flavor."
+  [
-]
+    "Freshness Tip: Choose the freshest vegetables available for the best flavor and texture.", "Customization: Feel free to add other fresh garden vegetables such as lettuce, radishes, or carrots according to your preference.", "Dressing Variation: You can swap the balsamic vinaigrette with a lemon vinaigrette or a creamy ranch dressing for different flavor profiles.", "Make Ahead: You can prepare the vegetables ahead of time and store them in the refrigerator, but dress the salad just before serving to keep it crisp and fresh.", "Garnish with additional fresh herbs like parsley or basil for an extra burst of flavor.", ]

 tags: ["salad", "vegetables", "fresh"]